bitlabstudio/django-influxdb-metrics/README.rst

     ./manage.py influxdb_get_memory_usage
     ./manage.py influxdb_get_memory_usage username

-If you don't provide a username, the current user that runs the script will be used.
+If you don't provide a username, total memory for all users will be collected.
+This might not be desirable on a shared hosting environment where you can see all user's processes.

 You could schedule it like this::